K\"{a}hler Solitons, Contact Structures, and Isoparametric Functions: Preliminaries

-By the classical Frobenius Theorem, a $p$-dimensional distribution is integrable if and only if it involutive, that is the Lie bracket of any sections of the subbundle E is also a section of E.

-A vector field $X$ is said to be foliate with respect to foliation $\mathcal{F}$ if for every vector field $Y$ tangential to leaves of $\mathcal{F}$, $\lie_X Y$ is also tangential.
-That is, in a local foliated coordinate chart $(x_1,... x_p; y_1,...y_{q})$ as above, a foliate vector field takes the form

 A Riemannian metric $g$ induces an orthogonal decomposition $TM= E\oplus E^\perp$.
-A section of $E^\perp$ is said to be horizontal. \begin{definition} A Riemannian metric is said to be bundle-like with respect to a foliation $\mathcal{F}$ if for any foliate horizontal vector fields $X, Y$ and a tangential $V$, In that case, the foliation is said to be Riemannian. \end{definition} \begin{remark} Locally a foliation looks like a submersion and a Riemannian foliation corresponds to a Riemannian submersion. \end{remark}
+A section of $E^\perp$ is said to be horizontal. \begin{definition} A Riemannian metric is said to be bundle-like with respect to a foliation $\mathcal{F}$ if for any foliate horizontal vector fields $X, Y$ and a tangential $V$, $V g(X, Y)=0.$ In that case, the foliation is said to be Riemannian. \end{definition} \begin{remark} Locally a foliation looks like a submersion and a Riemannian foliation corresponds to a Riemannian submersion. \end{remark}

-The followings will be important to our investigation. \begin{proposition}\cite[Prop.
-2.6.7 and 2.6.9]{BGbookSasakian08} An $1$-dimensional foliation induced by a Killing vector field is Riemannian.
-Also, a Riemannian foliation whose orbits are geodesics is isometric. \end{proposition}
+The following will be important to our investigation. \begin{proposition}\cite[Propositions 2.6.7 and 2.6.9]{BGbookSasakian08} A $1$-dimensional foliation induced by a Killing vector field is Riemannian.
+Also, a $1$-dimensional Riemannian foliation whose orbits are geodesics is isometric; that is, the flow generated by the associated vector field is an isometry. \end{proposition}

-For a Riemannian foliation, the toolkit originally developed by B. O'Neill's to study submersion \cite{ONeill66} will play a crucial role.
+For a Riemannian foliation, the toolkit originally developed by B. O'Neill to study submersion \cite{ONeill66} will play a crucial role.
 We let $\pi$ and $\pi^\perp$ be the projections from $TM$ onto $E$ and $E^\perp$ accordingly.
 Let $\nabla^\perp$ denote the following induced connection, for $Y$ a smooth section of $E^\perp$:

-It is verified that $\nabla^\perp$ is the unique Levi-Civita connection with respect to the transverse metric Furthermore, we make the simplifying assumption that each leaf of $\mathcal{F}$ is totally geodesic.
+It is verified that $\nabla^\perp$ is the unique Levi-Civita connection with respect to the transverse metric $g^\perp:= g_{\mid_{E^\perp}}$ \cite[Exercise 2.4]{BGbookSasakian08}.
+Furthermore, we make the simplifying assumption that each leaf of $\mathcal{F}$ is totally geodesic.
 Let $U$ be a smooth section of $E$ and $X, Y$ be ones of $E^\perp$.
-Then tensor A is given as follows:
+In this setup, the connection is encoded by tensor $A$ as follows: